Tours

 Village Green Tour - After meeting at St Michael's follow your guide to The Village Green (opposite the Rookwood General Cemetery offices and All Saints Chapel).
 Here you will meet people from a more 'modern' time.
 This tour takes us to people of note from the 20th century.
 Learn the story of a major retailer, a famous Vaudeville comedian, the tragic death of a newborn baby and many more.

 Women of Note - In Victorian times, a woman had to be tough to survive in a male dominated world.
 On this tour you will meet many pioneers who have paved the way for those that came after with stories of sorrow and ultimate triumph.
 Meet an Opera singer, one of Florence Nightingale's students, a Police officer, a Politician, a rebel, a suffragette, and a formidable Publican amongst others.
 Many of these women could claim to be the "first" in their professions but have long been forgotten.
-This tour aims will honour them and showcase their trials and tribulations
+This tour aims to honour them and showcase their trials and tribulations

 Plague & Pestilence – Disease and epidemics took thousands of lives in early Sydney.
 Measles, scarlet fever and typhoid were responsible for families losing many loved ones within days or weeks of each other, and of course, there was the plague!
 Men returning from WWI in 1919 brought the influenza virus with them, causing deaths.
 ‘Cures’ for some of the ailments were horrific.
 Many doctors and nurses died of diseases contracted in the workplace.
 The development of the medical profession is also a feature of this tour.